 4. Climb the Stairs to Mirador Cerro de la Cruz

 The views from up here are simply breathtaking on a clear day!
-And if you are wanting to stretch your hike to 2-3 hours, this is where the hike to reach the Indian Nose summit forks off and continues up the mountain.
+If you want to extend your hike to 2-3 hours, the hike to the Indian Nose summit forks off and continues up the mountain, although I recommend going with a guide!

 5. Visit the Painted Village of Santa Catarina Palopó

-The small municipality of Santa Catarina Palopó is one particular town around the lake that you cannot miss out on!
-Thanks to the initiative Painting Change, the town now pops with color!
+The small municipality of Santa Catarina Palopó is a lake town that you can’t miss out on.
+Why?

-All of the houses have been painted in hues of green, blue, and purple, and decorated with traditional Maya motifs, animals, and geometric shapes (as chosen by each family).
+All the houses have been painted in brilliant green, blue, and purple hues, and decorated with traditional Maya motifs, animals, and geometric shapes, as chosen by each family.
 The result is simply beautiful.

 The locals are predominantly of Kaqchikel Maya origin and proudly wear their elaborate traditional clothing (especially the women) that sparkles with embroidery and jewels of rich blues and deep purples.